 Segmenting customers based on their position in the sales funnel is one of the best ways to personalize your emails.

-A subscriber who is in the initial stage of the sales pipeline should be getting different focused email than those subscribers who are in the final stage of the sales pipeline.
+A subscriber who is in the initial stage of the sales pipeline should be getting different focused emails than those subscribers who are in the final stage of the sales pipeline.

-If you are selling a line of items which have different prices or just one item having different prices based on the usage, then segmenting your customers based the money they have spent is a great strategy.
+If you are selling a line of items that have different prices or just one item having different prices based on the usage, then segmenting your customers based on the money they have spent is a great strategy.

-You can use the money spent data to identify which customers are more likely to buy costly items and which are interested in low-cost items then send out focused email campaigns for each category.
+You can use the money spent data to identify which customers are more likely to buy costly items and which are interested in low-cost items then send out focused b2b email marketing services campaign for each category.

 Keeping track of a user on your website is one of the easiest and most effective ways to identify a visitors’ specific interests in your business.